The Plaster of Thought-Walls (Translated)

 11March 2014

-Those who keep calling persistently when you don’t pick up the first time or cut the call, unless it’s an absolute emergency, are utterly senseless.
+Those who keep calling and calling without any urgent need when you don’t pick up the first time or cut the call are utterly senseless.
 “Brother, my leg’s broken and I’m holding it in my hand.
 What am I supposed to do with this broken leg?”
 Or,

-Or, “Dear brother, my heart’s precious little puppy hasn’t had a bowel movement for two days.
+Or, “Brother, my beloved little dog hasn’t had a bowel movement for the past two days.
 What should I do?”

-When they disturb you during work hours with such foolish questions,
+When they bother you during work hours with such foul questions,

 one no longer feels like being a gentleman.
-A decent person faces so many, many problems.
+Being decent has so many, many problems.

-During night coach journeys from Dhaka to Chittagong, some people talk so loudly with such obvious pleasure,
+During night coach travel between Dhaka and Chittagong, some people talk so loudly and cheerfully,

-it makes one want to grab and throttle them.
-Last Saturday I got so annoyed I said,
+one feels like grabbing and slapping them.
+Last Saturday I got angry and said,

-Brother, if you’d just speak a little louder, you wouldn’t need a mobile phone at all.
-Another category of fools has ringtones of ghosts shrieking terrifyingly.
-During peaceful sleep at night,
+Brother, if you spoke just a little louder, you wouldn’t need a mobile phone at all.
+Another class of idiots has ringtones of ghosts’ piercing screams.
+In the peaceful drowsy state of night,

-at such moments the ghost screams, shaking one’s soul.
+at that moment the ghost shrieks, shaking one’s very soul.
 You can imagine the situation……….

 12March 2014

-Happiness is: suddenly finding a book you’ve been searching for ages and ages.
-I pounced on them—Italo Calvino’s
+Happiness is: Suddenly finding a book I’ve been searching for so long.
+I snatched up Italo Calvino’s

 Invisible Cities and Viktor E. Frankl’s Man’s Search for Meaning.
 Maybe you have wealth vast like an ocean.
 Could you ever buy anything that made you feel like a happy king?……..
 Feeling awfully rich!!

-Thanks to Hasan Shibly bhai for pointing me toward Italo Calvino’s Invisible Cities.
+Thanks to Hasan Shibly bhai for telling me about Italo Calvino’s Invisible Cities.

-Thanks to Dipankar da from Batigrho for bringing me both books at my request.
+Thanks to Dipankar da from Batighore for bringing me both books at my request.

 13March 2014

-In arranged marriages, the proposals that usually come—none of them are your Facebook friends.
+In arranged marriages, the proposals that usually come are never from your Facebook friends.

 14March 2014